cityjson/specs/docs/specs.rst

 - A CityJSON may have one member with the name ``"metadata"``, whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.
 - A CityJSON may have one member with the name ``"transform"``, whose value must contain 2 JSON objects describing how to *decompress* the coordinates.
 Transform is used to reduce the file size only.
 - A CityJSON may have one member with name ``"appearance"``, the value may contain JSON objects representing the textures and/or materials of surfaces.
+- A CityJSON may have one member with name ``"geometry-templates"``, the value may contain JSON objects representing the templates that can be reused by different City Objects (usually for trees).
+This is the concept of "implicit geometries" in CityGML.
 - A CityJSON may have other members, and their value is not prescribed.
 Because these are not standard in CityJSON, they might be ignored by parsers.

 The minimal valid CityJSON object is thus: